The History of

 The Lab launched student programming in the summer of 2018 to make Logan’s unique model accessible to a greater number of underrepresented gifted students - students of color and low-income students, who are both formally and informally identified - from neighboring public schools.

-Additionally, the cohort (students and their parents) gathers multiple times over the school year to extend learning and build community.
-The program has been intentionally designed to help develop parent knowledge around their children’s learning styles, giftedness, and systems and processes of accessing gifted programs and supports.
-This, in addition to experiencing a learner-centered model, can help parents reimagine what learning—and school!—can be, and help them build their own advocacy through this “two-generation” approach.
+The cohort (students and their parents) gathers several times throughout the school year to extend learning and strengthen community.
+The program is designed to help parents deepen their understanding of their children’s learning styles, giftedness, and the systems and processes for accessing gifted programs and supports.

-Lab 2024: Dates Coming Soon!
+Lab Dates 2025

-June 7th - 21st, 2024 (excluding weekends and Wednesday June 19th, in observance of Juneteenth.
+June 6th - 20th, 2025 (excluding weekends and June 19th, in observance of Juneteenth.)

 Interested in learning more about the student experience, the teacher fellowship, financially supporting this work or anything else regarding the Logan Learning Lab?
 We'd love to hear from you!
 Please contact us for more information.